Jean-Paul Rodrigue (2017), New York:

 Transportation and energy is a start a standard physics

-application where giving momentum to masses (people, vehicles,
+application where giving momentum to a mass (people, vehicles,

-the time component of their mobility tends to
+the time component of their mobility tends to have a high

 of mass being transported, but at a lower speed.
 This fits